-Elevated North Atlantic right whale mortalities have occurred since June 7, 2017, along the U.S. and Canadian coast.
-This event has been declared an UME, with human interactions, including entanglement in fixed fishing gear and vessel strikes, implicated in at least 15 of the mortalities thus far.
-As of April 16, 2021, a total of 34 confirmed dead stranded whales (21 in Canada; 13 in the United States) have been documented.
-The cumulative total number of animals in the North Atlantic right whale UME has been updated to 49 individuals to include both the confirmed mortalities (dead stranded or floaters) (n=34) and seriously injured free-swimming whales (n=15) to better reflect the confirmed number of whales likely removed from the population during the UME and more accurately reflect the population impacts.
-More information is available online at: www.fisheries.noaa.gov/national/marine-life-distress/2017-2021-northatlantic-right-whale-unusual-mortality-event.
+Elevated North Atlantic right whale mortalities have occurred since June 7, 2017, along the U.S. and Canadian coast with the leading category for the cause of death for this UME as "human interaction," specifically from entanglements or vessel strikes.
+As of February 8, 2022, a total of 34 confirmed dead stranded whales (21 in Canada; 13 in the United States) have been documented.
+The cumulative total number of animals in the North Atlantic right whale UME has been updated to 50 individuals to include both the confirmed mortalities (dead stranded or floaters) (n=34) and seriously injured free-swimming whales (n=16) to better reflect the confirmed number of whales likely removed from the population during the UME and more accurately reflect the population impacts.
+More information is available online at: www.fisheries.noaa.gov/national/ marine-life-distress/2017-2021-northatlantic-right-whale-unusual-mortality-

 The proposed survey area is part of a migratory corridor Biologically Important Area (BIA) for North Atlantic right whales (effective March-April and November-December) that extends from Massachusetts to Florida (LeBrecque et al., 2015).
 Off the coast of New Jersey, the migratory BIA extends from the coast to beyond the shelf break.
-This important migratory area is approximately 269,488 km2 in size (compared with the approximately 6,930 km2 of total estimated Level B harassment ensonified area associated with the 350 planned survey days) and is comprised of the waters of the continental shelf offshore the East Coast of the United States, extending from Florida through Massachusetts.
+This important migratory area is approximately 269,488 km2 in size (compared with the approximately 5,500 km2 of total estimated Level B harassment ensonified area associated with the 275 planned survey days) and is comprised of the waters of the continental shelf offshore the East Coast of the United States, extending from Florida through Massachusetts.
 NMFS' regulations at 50 CFR part 224.105 designated nearshore waters of the Mid-Atlantic Bight as Mid-Atlantic U.S. Seasonal Management Areas (SMA) for right whales in 2008.
 SMAs were developed to reduce the threat of collisions between ships and right whales around their migratory route and calving grounds.
 A portion of one SMA, which occurs off the mouth of Delaware Bay, overlaps spatially with a section of the proposed survey area.
 The SMA which occurs off the mouth of Delaware Bay is active from November 1 through April 30 of each year.